accelerated-text/accelerated-text/README.md

 ## Getting Help

-If you have any questions, do not hesitate asking us at accelerated-text@tokenmill.lt
+If you have any questions, do not hesitate asking us at accelerated-text@tokenmill.ai

 If you'll submit an *Issue* this will help everyone and you will be able to track the progress of us fixing it.
 In order to facilitate it please provide description of needed information for bug requests (like project version number, Docker version, etc.)